 - A. Verify that utilities have been disconnected and capped before starting selective demolition operations. - B. Review record documents of existing construction provided by Owner.
 Owner does not guarantee that existing conditions are same as those indicated in record documents. - C. Survey existing conditions and correlate with requirements indicated to determine extent of selective demolition required. - D. When unanticipated mechanical, electrical, or structural elements that conflict with intended function or design are encountered, investigate and measure the nature and extent of conflict.
 Promptly submit a written report to Architect. - E. Survey of Existing Conditions: Record existing conditions by use of preconstruction photographs. - 1.
-Comply with requirements specified in Section 013233 "Photographic Documentation." - 2.
 Inventory and record the condition of items to be removed and salvaged.
-Provide photographs of conditions that might be misconstrued as damage caused by salvage operations.

-3. Before selective demolition or removal of existing building elements that will be reproduced or duplicated in final Work, make permanent record of measurements, materials, and construction details required to make exact reproduction.
+Provide photographs of conditions that might be misconstrued as damage caused by salvage operations. - 2.
+Before selective demolition or removal of existing building elements that will be reproduced or duplicated in final Work, make permanent record of measurements, materials, and construction details required to make exact reproduction.